NorwegianVeterinaryInstitute/BioinfTraining/Create_User_Defined_Database_For_Different_Tools.md

+# Creating User Defined Databases

-# Introduction
+## Introduction

 Often the new/latest species/data/results (AMR/Virulence/MLST…etc,.) not included in the databases (DBs) which are used by tools.
 But it is possible to use the latest data with some of the tools.
-This documentation will walk you through "How to create your own database".
+This documentation will walk you through "How to create your own database" for three of the most commonly used tools:

-# Tools which can use user defined DBs

 1. [ARIBA](https://github.com/sanger-pathogens/ariba): ReadMapping Approach
 2. [ResFinder and PointFinder](https://bitbucket.org/genomicepidemiology/resfinder.git/src): ReadMapping Approach
 3. [MLST](https://github.com/tseemann/mlst): Local alignment

-## ARIBA as an example. :
-Input: Assembly (.fasta) or reads (.fastq)

 ## Read Mapping
  1. Read Coverage on target